catalyzeio/paas-guides/php-mysql/README.md

 `$databaseUrl = getenv("DATABASE_URL");`

 ### Updating Environment Variables
-When updating your environment variables, there are a coupel ways you can accomplish this.
+When updating your environment variables, there are a couple ways you can accomplish this.
 You can update them using the [Catalyze Dashboard](https://dashboard.catalyze.io), or using the [Catalyze CLI](https://github.com/catalyzeio/catalyze-paas-cli).

 ---

 #### Catalyze Dashboard
-Using the dashboard is the easiest of thw ways.
+Using the dashboard is the easiest of the two.
 Just sign into the [Dashboard](https://dashboard.catalyze.io/signin).
-Than procede to the [Environments](http://dashboard.catalyze.io/environments) section.
-Depending on if your environment is provisioned or not.
-The nexxt few steps will be different.
+Then procede to the [Environments](http://dashboard.catalyze.io/environments) section.
+The next few steps will be different depending on if your environment is provisioned.
 Once on the environments dashboard, just click on your environment in the left hand navigation.

 ##### Pre Provision
 If your environemnt is not provisioned yet, you may edit all properties of it within the dashbaord.
 Just navigate to the "Services Config" tab and edit your environment variables as you see fit.